 Udemy doesn’t have the same project features that Skillshare has (more on that below), but it does have quizzes designed to help you gauge whether you’ve mastered a topic before moving on.
 These are especially useful for complex topics to make sure you’ve grasped the core concepts.

 Udemy has a significantly larger content library in terms of total number of courses, and since many students want to learn a specific niche topic, this makes a big difference.
 Overall, I give Udemy a A because of the solid course content, selection, and in-depth content.

 There is some free content, but most content falls under the Premium Subscription plan.
 Premium starts at just $8.25/month, and you can get a 2-month free trial with my subscription link.

 What I love about Skillshare is the all-you-can-eat nature of the subscription.
 At $8.25, a month of Skillshare costs less than the average price of a single Udemy course.
 You can cancel or pause any time, so it’s trivial to sign up when you have time to learn and stop paying when you don’t.

-The quality of the content on Skillshare is fantastic.
+The quality of the content on Skillshare is solid.
 Award-winning logo designers, famous TED-talk presenters, and leaders from top companies like Google, Spotify, and Github all teach courses on Skillshare.
-You can also find many of the exact same classes you can get on Udemy on Skillshare.
+You can also find a few of the exact same classes you can get on Udemy.

 Skillshare also has an active community of students, so you can check out what other students are creating for their projects and get inspiration.
-Overall, I give Skillshare an A, because the quality of the course content, pricepoint, and community are top notch, the courses tend to be a bit on the short side.
+Overall, I give Skillshare an B+, because while the price-point and community are top notch, the courses tend to be a bit on the short side.